jundalisay/sp/content/en/research/descartes/rules/rule-09.md

 - sagacity
   - This artfully deduces one thing from another.

-Indeed, how the intuition of the mind should be used, we know from the very comparison of the eyes.
+We know how intuition should be used from the comparison of the eyes.

-For whoever wishes to look at many objects at the same time with the same glance sees none of them distinctly
+- When we look at many objects at the same time with the same glance, we see none of them distinctly

 He who is accustomed to attend to many things at once in a single act of thought has a confused mind.

-But those craftsmen who are engaged in minute works and are accustomed to direct the eye attentively to each point acquire the capacity by practice to perfectly distinguish things however minute and subtle they may be;
+But those craftsmen who are engaged in minute works and are accustomed to direct the eye attentively to each point acquire the capacity by practice to perfectly distinguish things however minute and subtle they may be.

 So too those who never distract their thoughts with various objects but always occupy themselves with considering each simplest and easiest thing become perspicacious.